National Archives of Benin: Activities

 On November 13, 2014, a training workshop commemorated the Archives' centenary.
 The theme was the adoption of ISAD (G) and ISAAR (CPF) standards for archival description and the use of open source archive management software.

 On April 3, 2020, Médrique Awangonou published a book on the national archives of Dahomey (now the Republic of Benin) from 1914 to 2014 on the topic of Human Sciences.

 The archives preserve the actions of the men and women who have contributed to the country's history.
 The colonial administration created a service for the archives to safeguard administrative documents.

+Colonial archive

+The colonial archive includes reports and correspondence from 1843 to 1960, the period of Western colonisation of West Africa.
+These documents illuminate the lives of kings and other leaders, the spread and evolution of Islam and Christianity, and the forms of rebellion against colonisation.
+In 1997, UNESCO added this archive to its Memory of the World international register which lists documentary heritage of global importance.